kamalpreetsingh6787-alt/Induction-2025/README.md

 *From 11:30 AM – 12:30 PM*
 In the **TCC Seminar Hall**, **Prof. Sukhminder Singh** led Mathematics session.
 But for some reasons the session was cancelled and it was replaced by physics session , the physics teacher was very sweet , she told us many things about the phenomenas of physics , she also gave her introduction and gave us chance to introduce ourselves.

+###### Day 6 (6 August 2025)

+*From 9:30 to 10:30 AM*
+The day began with a Maths lecture in the ME Seminar Hall, conducted by Prof. Sukhminder Singh.
+The session focused on how to use technology as a help in mathematics , he told us about many apps to make te concept more clear.

+*From 10:30 to 11:30 AM*
+We continued in the ME Seminar Hall for the BEEE lecture, delivered by Prof. Simranjeet Kaur from the ECE department.
+She explained the basics of electrical engineering, especially circuit analysis and safety procedures, while also sharing useful notes for revision.

+From 11:30 AM to 12:30 PM, we had a short break, giving us time to relax and prepare for the afternoon sessions.

+The afternoon began at 12:30 PM in the auditorium with a lecture by Dr. Arvind Dhingra, the Director of STEP and Incharge of TAC.
+His talk was inspiring, focusing on innovation, skill development, and the importance of practical learning in today’s competitive world.

+*From 2:00 to 3:00 PM*
+The auditorium hosted an expert lecture by Mr. Jasvir Singh Sekhon, the District Resource Person for STEM.
+His session was engaging, covering the real-world applications of science, technology, engineering, and mathematics in industries, with examples that linked theory to practice.

+*From 3:00 to 4:00 PM*
+Finally, Dr. Lakhvir Singh Khana, Incharge of CML, delivered an impactful lecture in the auditorium.
+He provided valuable insights on career development, research opportunities, and industry expectations, he also told us to join courses froorm SWAYAM NPTEL to make our college journey more smooth.

+####### Day 7 (7 August 2025)

+*From 9:30 to 10:30 AM*
+The day in the auditorium with a lecture by Dr. Amit Kamra, Incharge of DMC.
+He spoke about the skills that a student can develop in his college time , he is handling the GNDEC social media pages and  the students are given an opportunity to make the edits on college campus to enhance their skills.
+A special thanks to Amit Kamra Sir who gave this opportunity to join their club by making edits on GNDEC.

+*From 10:30 to 11:30 AM*
+We continued in the auditorium with Dr. Parminder Singh, Dean of Student Welfare, who addressed student support systems and welfare initiatives.

+*From 11:30 to 12:30 PM*
+This was followed by a session by Dr. Randhir Singh on the “Conduct of Examination,” where he clearly explained examination rules, evaluation procedures, and discipline during exams.
+After this,

+*From 12:30 PM to 1:30 PM*
+We had a lunch break.

+*From 1:30 to 2:30 PM*
+The P2P session took place in **WORKSHOP SEM HALL** where we learned the new concepts of C++.

+*From 2:30 to 3:30*
+We attended the Chemistry lecture in Room F-109 with Prof. Karan Bhalla, where the discussion centered on basic chemical formulas and he also gave us an brief introduction about the chapters we have in the syllabus , his style of teaching makes the lecture more interesting.
+At 2:30 PM, we returned to Room F-109 for the Maths lecture by Prof. Sukhminder Singh, which focused on problem-solving strategies and practical applications of mathematical concepts.

+*From 9:00 to 10:30 AM*
+The day began at 9:00 AM with a BEEE lecture in the ME Seminar Hall, conducted by Prof. Simranjeet Kaur from the ECE department.
+The session focused on the fundamentals of electrical circuits and some numericals, with detailed explanations that made the concepts clearer.

+*From 10:30 to 12 NOON*
+In the ME Seminar Hall, Prof. Jaswant Singh delivered a lecture on the tech advancements in todays world.
+His teaching style was very engaging.It was an interactive session in which he told us to explore about the things , how are they advancing so fast and whyyy?? , what is the logic behind the ARTIFICIAL INTELLIGENCE and finally he told us to cement our fundamentals .The morning concluded with a strong understanding of both technical and analytical concepts.